 - 6. Is the customer new to your company and is your knowledge about the customer incomplete or inconsistent? - 7.
-Is it difficult to find information about the customer in open sources? - 8.
+Is it difficult to find information about the customer in publicly available sources? - 8.
 Does the customer seem unfamiliar with the product and its performance characteristics (an unreasonable lack of technical knowledge)? - 9.
-Does the customer request a product that seems overly capable for the intended application? - 10.
-Does the customer provide inadequate responses when your sales staff suggests another product might suit the application at a lower cost?
+Does the customer request a product that seems overly capable for the intended application?

-- 11. Is the customer unable to provide details about the requested product or their technical requirement? - 12.
+- 10. Does the customer provide inadequate responses when your sales staff suggests another product might suit the application at a lower cost? - 11.
+Is the customer unable to provide details about the requested product or their technical requirement? - 12.
 Is the stated contact information (e.g. phone number, e-mail, address) of the customer directed to a third party in another country? - 13.
 Does the customer have a foreign company name (e.g. in a language that is unexpected for the country where the headquarters are located)? - 14.
 Is the stated end user a trading company, distributor or based in a free trade zone? - 15.
 Is the stated end-user more traditionally a freight forwarder? - 16.
 Is the end-user connected to the military, the defence industry or a governmental military research body despite the stated end-use being civilian? - 17.
 Is the customer reluctant to provide information about the end-use of the product, or to provide clear answers to routine commercial and/or technical questions? - 18.
 Is the customer reluctant to provide an end-user statement or other supporting documentation? - 19.
-Do the products appear to be irrelevant for the customers stated business activities? - 20.
+Are the stated end-use or the products / its capabilities appear to be irrelevant or inconsistent for / with the customer / buyer / end user's line of business, level of technical sophistication, etc.? - 20.
 Does the given end-use diverge significantly from the end-use indicated by the manufacturer? - 21.
 Is the customer forgoing services, instructions or warranty usually provided for the product? - 22.
 Is the customer calling in intermediaries for no good reason?